NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 raw.ch_names.index('STI 014')
 {% endhighlight %}
 <!-- NEED TO EXPLAIN WHAT THESE DO -->

+The above code can be broken down into two components.
+Line 1 - 4 set parameters to define which parts of data set are to be analyzed, while line 5-8 pulls the data and connects what it does

 Line 2 is relevant in this example, as there are 14 experimental runs to choose from that were performed in this study and each was tested under different conditions.
 In this experiment run 3 measured the EEG signal obtained during movement of the left and right hands, both separately and simultaneously.